ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 # Software

 The `ESP32Arduino_WordClockVxxx.ino` turns the Nano ESP32 and SK6812 or WS2812 LED strips into a Word clock, connects to your Wi‑Fi router, and receives time from an NTP server.
+[In this repositry](https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock/tree/main/Manual-Instructions) an operation manual is placed in Dutch and a by Google translated English manual.

 The software can be controlled via Bluetooth on your PC or a mobile Android or iPhone/iPad/iMac.
 Several designs can be selected before compiling (if you have a word plate available).